JacobHearst/mp-crawl/README.md

 If MongoDB doesn't suit your needs, creating a new serialization pipeline is fairly trivial.
 I recommend looking at [Scrapy's Item Pipeline docs](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) as a starting place.
 All items coming into the pipeline are defined in `mp_scraper/items.py`.

-## Contributing
-If you've somehow stumbled across this project and want to help, I try to open issues for things that I want changed.
-At the time of writing this, I don't expect anybody to be contributing other than me for a long time (maybe ever).
-However, if you do want to contribute and an issue doesn't have enough information, leave a comment and I can give you a better idea of what I was thinking.